 Her debuts in Verdi’s roles like Alice in Falstaff (under Claudio Abbado and Lorin Maazel at the Salzburg Festival), Desdemona in Otello, Messa da Requiem, Amelia in Simon Boccanegra, and Violetta in La Traviata, opened the doors to the romantic repertoire and to new opportunities to master her singing technique and her interpretation skills.

-Her repertoire includes operas by Puccini, like La Bohème (Mimì) and Turandot (Liù); by Donizetti – of whom she interpreted his entire “Three Tudor Queens Cycle” (Maria Stuarda, Roberto Devereux, and Anna Bolena) –; and by di Rossini, like L’Inganno Felice, Maometto Secondo, Il Viaggio a Reims and Mosè in Egitto.
+Her repertoire includes operas by Puccini, like La Bohème (Mimì) and Turandot (Liù); by Donizetti, of whom she interpreted Lucrezia Borgia, Il castello di Kenilworth, Belisario, and his entire “Three Tudor Queens Cycle” (Maria Stuarda, Roberto Devereux, and Anna Bolena) –; and operas by Rossini, like L’Inganno Felice, Maometto Secondo, Il Viaggio a Reims and Mosè in Egitto.

-A passionate Bel Canto interpreter, Carmela Remigio has expanded her repertoire to include roles like that of Tatiana in Tchaikovsky’s Eugene Onegin – the only Italian singer to interpret the role, after Mirella Freni – at the Teatro San Carlo in Naples, Anne Trulove in Stravinsky’s The Rake’s Progress at the Teatro Massimo di Palermo and at La Fenice in Venice with Damiano Micheletto’s staging, Miranda in Alfredo Casella’s La Donna Serpente at the Teatro Regio di Torino and Nedda in Leoncavallo’s Pagliacci at the Teatro dell’Opera di Roma.
+A passionate Bel Canto interpreter, Carmela Remigio has expanded her repertoire to include roles like that of Tatiana in Tchaikovsky’s Eugene Onegin at Teatro San Carlo in Naples, Anne Trulove in Stravinsky’s The Rake’s Progress at the Teatro Massimo di Palermo and at La Fenice in Venice with Damiano Micheletto’s staging, Miranda in Alfredo Casella’s La Donna Serpente at the Teatro Regio di Torino, Suzel (L’amico Fritz) at La Fenice and Nedda in Leoncavallo’s Pagliacci at the Teatro dell’Opera di Roma and in Bologna.